Christoph33one/my-first-project/README.md

 - Personal details require - First name, last name, user name, password

+- For design and styling, the Sign Up page uses a background image.
+This is intented to give the user an idea that this this is separate from the other pages but also by keeping the theme of the webpage.
+The use of a yellow border is to hight the form more clearly over the bright background image.

 ![](readme/url%2011.png)

 - Once the user has entered all information correctly, they will be navigated to a thank you page.
 This is to give conformation to the user that their personal detials have been sent.